 Ultimately, this is down to personal choice.

-The following table shows you some simple ways to reduce your risk of experiencing an allergic reaction to your Maine Coon cat, at home.
+The following table below shows you some simple ways to reduce your risk of experiencing an allergic reaction to your Maine Coon cat, at home.

-Tip | Why |
+Advice | Description |

 ---|---|

 Do not let your Maine Coon lick you | Cat saliva contains allergens.
 Realistically this tip might prove difficult to implement because Maine Coons love licking and grooming their owners.
-Licking and grooming show that they love you. |
+Licking and grooming shows they love you. |

 Wear gloves whilst gardening | Cats wee in the garden.
 Urine is an allergen.
-Wearing gloves prevents you from coming into contact with cat urine in the soil. |
+Wearing gloves prevents you from coming into contact with a cat’s urine in the soil. |

-Don’t stroke your cat! | This is a difficult one if you love cats!
-Reduce how often you stroke your cat to limit your chances of touching dander.
-Cat’s fur is covered in dander (dead skin).
-It is an allergen. |
+Do not stroke your cat! | Limit how often you stroke your cat to reduce your chances of touching dander.
+Cat’s fur is covered in dander (dead skin) and Fel d 1 protein.
+They are allergens. |

-Hoover regularly | Cat allergens are very sticky.
+Hoover Regularly | Cat allergens are very sticky.
 Make sure you hoover the floor and curtains regularly, to remove as many allergens as possible. |

-Do not let cats into the bedroom | Limit which rooms your cat is permitted into, thus reducing the spread of cat allergens i.e. don’t let cats in your bedroom |
+Do not let cats into the bedroom | Limit which rooms your cat is permitted into, thus reducing the spread of cat allergens. |

 Cover sofas with throws | If you allow your cat on the sofa, make sure you use washable throws.
-Washing throws regularly reduce cat allergen levels in your home. |
+Washing throws regularly reduces cat allergen levels in your home. |

 HEPA air filter | Installing a HEPA air filter will help trap airborne particles in the house. |